Destination Agonda Beach: A Backpackers Paradise In Goa

 Pizza at La Dolce Vita

-If you’re a digital nomad, you’ll love the fact that Agonda is awash with Wifi connections.
-No matter where you stay – in the little resorts, homestays and the beach shacks – you can settle down and log on to the internet, and even get some work done if you’re so inclined.
+If you’re a digital nomad, you’ll love that Agonda is awash with Wifi connections.
+No matter where you stay – in the little resorts, homestays, and the beach shacks – you can settle down and log on to the internet, and even get some work done if youโ€™re so inclined.

 Imagine working with a view like this…

-The one thing you won’t get here is a pharmacist, so carry all your medicines when you go, because you’re unlikely to get anything except Himalaya Herbal products, and the nearest town’s an hour’s drive away.
+The one thing you wonโ€™t get here is a pharmacist, so carry all your medicines when you go, because youโ€™re unlikely to get anything except Himalaya Herbal products, and the nearest town’s an hourโ€™s drive away.

-Despite all this development, this South Goa beach is still one of the most peaceful, picturesque and relaxing beaches in Goa, far away from the madness of North Goa beaches like Baga, Calangute and Anjuna.
+Despite all this development, this South Goa beach is still one of the most peaceful, picturesque, and relaxing beaches in Goa, far away from the madness of North Goa beaches like Baga, Calangute, and Anjuna.

 I took a boat trip in this little fishing vessel

-Only once did we see a bunch of Indian guys behaving obnoxiously with a couple of foreign women in the water, upon which a local came along, reproached them and promptly kicked them out.
-Otherwise, it’s relatively free of the obnoxious and badly-behaved tourists you find on North Goan beaches.
+Only once did we see a bunch of Indian guys behaving obnoxiously with a couple of foreign women in the water, upon which a local came along, reproached them, and promptly kicked them out.

-The water is clean and clear, and the swimming is great here.
 The large waves also make it a haven for surfers.
-I highly recommend the dolphin watching trips which also take you on an excursion to secret beaches – Butterfly Beach and Honeymoon beach – that can only be reached by boat.
+I highly recommend the dolphin-watching trips which also take you on an excursion to secret beaches – Butterfly Beach and Honeymoon Beach – that can only be reached by boat.

 You can see why it’s called Butterfly Beach